Sienci-Labs/Resources/gsender/gs-classic.md

 ## **Job Loss Recovery**

-Also called “Start from Line”, this feature can recover a carve you were working on that:
+Also called "Start from Line", this feature can recover a carve you were working on that:

 1. You had to manually stop part-way through
 1. Was disrupted by a power loss, USB disconnect, mechanical malfunction, or other failure so you need to resume from where it failed